 This talk is based on Cathy's guide Book Marketing for Academics.

-Crafting an Academic Book Proposal
+Crafting a Successful Academic Book Proposal

 From Research to Writing